This mouthwatering slow cooker goulash is an amazing beef stew that cooks for over eight hours.

-This mouth watering slow cooker goulash is an amazing beef stew that has been cooked for over 8 hours.
-This allows for the flavours to develop and intensify.
-The result is an amazing Hungarian style beef dish that just sends your taste buds on an amazing journey.
+The long cook time allows for the flavors to develop and intensify.
+The result is a fantastic Hungarian style beef dish that just sends your taste buds on a fantastic journey.

-This is yet another dish that will reheat pretty well so if you have any leftovers make sure you cover it and keep it in the fridge or freezer.
-It should keep for a few days in the fridge before needing to be thrown out.
+This goulash is yet another slow cooker beef dish that will reheat pretty well.
+If you have any leftovers, make sure you cover them and keep them in the fridge or freezer.
+They should keep for a few days in the fridge or a few months in the freezer.

-When it comes to buying beef for a stew you don’t need to buy an expensive cut.
-Something like chuck will not only become really tender after 8 hours of cooking it will also impart an amazing beef flavor to your dish.
+When it comes to buying beef for a stew, you do not need to buy an expensive cut.
+Something like chuck will become super tender after eight hours of cooking and will impart a fantastic beef flavor to your dish.

 Slow Cooker Goulash Recipe